 Time Team America

-This all-new PBS summer series brings viewers into the trenches of working archaeological digs for three intense days—showing them what it takes to uncover the story of America.
-Premiering on broadcast television Wednesday, July 8, 2009, 7:00-8:00 p.m. on PBS, Time Team America descends on a new site each Wednesday through August 12, traveling to Roanoke Island, North Carolina, the swamps of South Carolina, the fields of rural Illinois, the canyons of Utah and the South Dakota prairie in search of America’s roots.
+This PBS series brings viewers into the trenches of working archaeological digs for three intense days—showing them what it takes to uncover the story of America.
+Airing on broadcast television, Time Team America descends on a new site each episode, traveling to Roanoke Island, North Carolina, the swamps of South Carolina, the fields of rural Illinois, the canyons of Utah and the South Dakota prairie in search of America’s roots.

-The series features Dr. Adrien Hannus, Professor of Anthropology and Director of the Archeology Laboratory at Augustana College.
-Dr. Hannus has nearly 40 years of archeological experience, specializing in prehistoric and historic cultural dynamics.
+The series featured Dr. Adrien Hannus, professor of anthropology and director of the Archeology Laboratory at Augustana College.
+Dr. Hannus has nearly 40 years of archaeological experience, specializing in prehistoric and historic cultural dynamics.